Sonnet 376

 No greater gift to man from God above

-Than hearts conjoined in timeless, endless love.
+Than hearts made one in timeless, endless love.

 © Loubert S Suddaby.
 All Rights Reserved.